 - Select the Network Injector for the new rule: rule commands and table appear. - Click Add New Rule: data entry fields appear. - Enter the required data.
 If the rule is enabled, it can already be sent to the Network Injector.
-See "Injection rule data" alla pagina successiva. - Click Save: the new rule appears in the main work area.
+See "Injection rule data" on the next page. - Click Save: the new rule appears in the main work area.